ElenaShe000/MARCS/README.md

 ???We selected the hydrological sites oultined the catchment area less then 1000 km2 were excluded to skip off local scale features in the hydrological regime.
 Some studies reccomend also exclude the gauges outlined the catchments with the area more 50000 km2 to being not accounted for the global scale features in the hydrological regime of the rivers considered (Rozhdestvenskiy, 1986).
 In our study, we also included those gauges since the area of 50 000 km2 (or 200 km x 250 km) which is much smaller than a typical radius of a synoptic-scale cyclone (XXX; XX). ???

-We used the series of statistics for the river discharges given in the Global Streamflow Indices and Metadata Archive (GSIM), which  is included set of statistical parameters (mean, standard deviation, quantiles, etc) calculated from series of river discharges observed at hydrological sites located the Word wide (Gudmunson et al., 2018).
-The archive is based on the daily series of river discharches collected over 10 hydrological data sets, and the authors used uniformed methods while evaluating the quality control of hydrological records and streamflow indexes.
+We used the series of statistics for the river discharges given in the Global Streamflow Indices and Metadata Archive (GSIM), which  is included set of statistical parameters (mean, standard deviation, quantiles, etc) calculated from series of river discharges observed at hydrological sites located the Word wide (Gudmunsson et al., 2018).
+The archive is based on the daily series of river discharches collected over 12 hydrological datasets, and the authors used uniformed methods while evaluating the quality control of hydrological records and streamflow indexes.
 Further, the series of the indexes were selected at site located in the rivers with (a) the catchement area more than 1000 km2; (b) not disturbed by water regulation; (c) the longest observational time series of a good quality; (d) location in various climate (vegetation) zones.
 We used the indexes estimated from the records collected for 29 sites listed further:
 8  Russia:
         Severnaya Driva at Ust'-Pinega, 1881-1999, 119 year
         Sukhona at Rabanga, 1877-1999, 106 year